Occupation Kernel Hilbert Spaces for Fractional Order Liouville Operators and Dynamic Mode Decomposition: Nonlocal Liouville Operators

-The clearest way to distinguish between the two operators is through the examination of the performance of their eigenfunctions on a trajectory, $\gamma$, satisfying \eqref{eq:caputo-dynamics}.
-Specifically, suppose that $\phi_{g} \in H_{OKHS}$ is an eigenfunction of $A_{f,q}$ with eigenvalue $\lambda$, then
+The significance of the definition of this fractional Liouville operator manifests through the examination of the performance of its eigenfunctions on a trajectory, $\gamma$, satisfying \eqref{eq:caputo-dynamics}.
+Suppose that $\phi_{h} \in \tilde H_{OKHS}$ is an eigenfunction for ${\mathcal{A}}_{f,q}$ with eigenvalue $\lambda$, then